|Pawtuxet VillageHistoric Homes & Buildings|

 89 FAIR STREET "Slocum Homestead,"' 1840 Greek Revival, wood.
 Plat-Lot 292-443

 130 FAIR STREET, (1799) "Col. Ephraim Bowen House".
 Two-and-a-half story shingle, wood Colonial, large and ornate, with Victorian additions c1860.
-Built for Col. Ephraim Bowen, the grounds extended to the shoreline.
+Built for Col. Ephraim Bowen, the original 40 acre estate grounds purchased from Remington Arnold the extended to the shoreline by Bayview Avenue.
 Bowen died in 1840 at the age of 83, the last surviving member of the 64 men that banded together to row from Providence to Namquid Point (now Gaspee Point) to burn the H.M.S.
 Gaspee in 1772.
+The estate was later sold off to the Henry Butler family in the mid 1800s who added the Italianite porches and columns, then sold to John Adams Brown in 1867.
 Plat-Lot 292-252.

 FISH HILL, according to Horace Belcher, this was the neighborhood name for Peck Lane in the 19th century.